monnoval/dotvim/README.md

 # Mon's VIM settings

-This Vim configuration is meant for both Mac and Windows environment.
-I switch to both Mac and Windows daily and I only needed one vimrc setting for both.
+This Vim configuration is meant for both macvim and gvim on windows.
+I switch to both Mac and Windows daily for both work and personal stuff.
+Having one Vim setting for both is easily maintainable.

 ## Features

+- Works both Mac and Windows
 - File browser in left side of screen
 - Easy move between multiple windows and tabs